 NEW TO SKIING AND UNFAMILIAR WITH ALL THE JARGON?
-DON’T WORRY.
-WE’LL GET YOU UP TO SPEED.
+With our ski glossary you step up your skillls.

 As a provider of ski vacation packages, backcountry guided tours and courses we get a lot of questions about everything related to skiing.
 Our professionals have skied and stayed at many places worldwide and they really know their stuff when it comes to terrain, ski vacations, which is why we tapped them to help define some key terms related to skiing.
 If you have additional questions about any of the ski terms below, don’t hesitate to give a call or send an email!